lukemico/nodejs-app/README.md

-# LevelUp Watch Edition App Development Environment
+# LevelUp Watch Edition App

 This application is a project developed via ThoughtWorks Levelup - Sydney program.
 The concept of the app is a Patient/Carer relationship alert system that notifies either user of upcoming appointments, health & medicine and emergency alert alarms in the case of a health emergency.